fkuhl/pm-http-server/README.md

 The URL specifies the operation.
 The operand, if any, is in JSON; operand varies by operation.

 The response is JSON.
-If the HTTP status return is anything but OK, the response takes for form:
+If the HTTP status return is anything but OK, the response takes the form:
 {"error": <string from bowels of the applicatiopn>, "response": <string that might tell you something>  }
 If the HTTP status is OK, the response will be JSON whose form depends on the operation.